suneel944/UAF/CONTRIBUTING.md

 1. Ensure your commits follow the standards outlined above.
 2. Update the README.md or relevant documentation with details of changes, if applicable.
+3. Use the pull request template provided when creating your pull request.
+This template is automatically loaded when you create a new pull request and includes checkboxes for ensuring your contribution meets our standards.
+4. Fill out the pull request template completely, checking off each item as you complete it.
+5. In the pull request description, provide a clear explanation of the changes and the rationale behind them.
+6. If your pull request addresses an existing issue, reference that issue in the pull request description using the syntax `Fixes #123` (where 123 is the issue number).
-3. You may merge the Pull Request once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+7. You may merge the Pull Request once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Pull Request Template

+When you create a new pull request, you'll see a template with various sections and checkboxes.
+This template is designed to ensure that your contribution meets our project standards and provides reviewers with all necessary information.
+Please fill out each section of the template thoroughly.

+Key points in the pull request template:

+- Describe the type of change (bug fix, new feature, breaking change, etc.)
+- Explain how you've tested your changes
+- Confirm that you've followed project guidelines (code style, documentation, etc.)
+- Verify that your commit messages follow the Conventional Commits specification
+- Provide any additional context or screenshots that might be helpful

+By using this template, you help maintainers and reviewers understand your contribution more quickly and ensure that all necessary information is provided upfront.

 ## Questions?